sile/logi/doc/logi_channel.md

 Deletes a channel

-If the channel does not exists, it will be silently ignored.
+If the channel does not exists, it is silently ignored.

 <a name="find_sink-2"></a>